elddiriddle/JavaScript_Beginning/README.md

-# small bits of code as i learn JS
+# small bits of code as I learn JS

-and how to use Github with VScode
+Conditionals -